KolmogorovLab/Wakhan/README.md

 * `--normal-phased-vcf` normal phased VCF file to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-vcf` instead)

-* `--tumor-vcf` VCF file to plot snps frequencies, ratios and LOH regions (Note: phased VCF is required in tumor-only mode)
+* `--tumor-vcf` phased VCF is required in tumor-only mode

 * `--breakpoints` For segmentation to use in CN estimation, structural variations/breakpoints VCF file is required